-The Friends has funded Science Outreach in East Palo Alto and eastern Menlo Park schools since 1999.
+The Friends has funded the JMZ’s Science Outreach Program in East Palo Alto and eastern Menlo Park schools since 1999.
 Until recently, the program was financed by a large five-year grant from a local donor, Carmen Christensen, and by a few smaller donations and grants.
 Since the passing of our beneficiary, we have raised funds from individual donors and through foundation grants.

 Statement of Need

 The Ravenswood City School District serves East Palo Alto and eastern Menlo Park children.
 In contrast with well-funded public school systems in the neighboring communities of Palo Alto, Menlo Park, Woodside and Los Altos, Ravenswood schools and EPACS serve a high number of families who have been historically economically disenfranchised, as indicated by the following benchmarks:

 - 34.5% of students are homeless (higher than the national average of 2.7%)

 - 89% of students are free-lunch eligible (significantly higher than the state average of 58.6%)

 - 58.8% of students are English Language Learners (higher than the state average of 22.1%)

 - 93.9% of students are Socioeconomically Disadvantaged according to the California Department of Education

 The importance of STEM education to fuel the US economy is well documented, as are the inequalities of STEM education between affluent and low-income students (source: US Dept of Education).
 For example, in the Palo Alto Unified School District, parents donate approximately $150,000 a year to fund additional science programs run by the JMZ in elementary schools within their district.
 However, this is not the case in the neighboring Ravenswood City School District and EPACS.
 Our Science Outreach Program helps address this inequality by funding a similar science education curriculum in Ravenswood schools and EPACS.